ExCL-Docs/excl-user-docs/quick-start-guides/jupyter-quick-start.md

     ```
 5. Connect to the Jupyter notebook using a web browser on your local machine.
 Use the token shown in the output from running the Jupyter server.
 Url: `http://localhost:<local_port>/?token=<token>`.
 You can also configure jupyter to use a password with `jupyter notebook password` if you don't want to use the access tokens.

-If you ssh client is too old for proxyjump to work, you can always break up the process into anouther step.
+If you ssh client is too old for proxyjump to work, you can always break up the process into another step.

 1. From your local machine connect to login.excl.ornl.gov and local port forward port 8888.